rameenbabar/Building-a-Near-Real-Time-Data-Warehouse-for-METRO-Store-using-MESHJOIN-in-Java/README.md

 Open MySQL Workbench and connect to the database.

 Execute the provided OLAP queries to analyze the data.
 These include insights into revenue trends, product sales, seasonal analysis, and store performance.
+## Challenges with MESH Join
+- **Dependency Between Queue Partitions and Iterations Hampers Optimal Memory Distribution**

+  MESHJOIN relies on the number of iterations needed to bring the disk-based relation into memory and the size of the partitions in the internal queue for the      stream data.
+The best memory allocation among the join components is hindered by this dependency.
+In particular, there is poor performance since the disk buffer's size alters needlessly with the disk-based relation's size.

+- **Lack of a Degree of Freedom Limits Tuning Flexibility**

+  Due to the lack of an extra modifiable parameter, MESHJOIN's tuning procedure lacks freedom.
+This limits its capacity to allocate memory between the join components especially between the hash table and the disk-buffer in an optimal manner.
+Reaching optimal performance is challenging because of complex dependencies that limit the adjustment.

+- **Poor and Unreliable Results for Disk-Based Relationships of Varying Sizes**

+  The performance of MESHJOIN is inconsistent and unsatisfactory as the disk-based relation's size varies.
+Changes in the relation's size affect the ideal disk-buffer size in MESHJOIN, resulting in inefficiencies and poor efficiency.
+This fluctuation contradicts logic and implies that the distribution of memory is not ideal.

 ## Notes
 Ensure the database connection details are accurate when running the Java programs.